vilevent/R_survival_analysis/README.md

-# Nonparametric Statistics - Project 2 (Survival Analysis)
+# Nonparametric Statistics - Project 2
-> Assignment from Spring 2021 Nonparametric Statistics course.
+> Survival Analysis assignment from Spring 2021 Nonparametric Statistics course.

 The survival package in R contains the data.